wmorgan/dcos-docs/1.7/overview/components.md

 ```

 ## Logrotate Service
-This service does what you think it does: ensures DC/OS services don't blow up cluster hosts with to much log data on disk.
+This service does what you think it does: ensures DC/OS services don't blow up cluster hosts with too much log data on disk.

 ```
 [Unit]